Innovation at the Intersection of Clinical Practice, Engineering, Technology and Industry

-In an Australian first, leading scientists have come together to take biomedical research on a fast track to success.
-The Aikenhead Centre for Medical Discovery (ACMD), will establish the first biomedical engineering innovation, application and education hub in Australia.
+Some of Australia's leading scientists have come together to take biomedical research on a fast track to success.
+The Aikenhead Centre for Medical Discovery (ACMD), will establish Australia's first biomedical engineering innovation, application and education hub.

 Through concurrent research and development collaborative work practices and strong industry support, the ACMD’s goals are:

 1) to reduce the burden of chronic diseases in the community such as arthritis, cancer, cardiovascular disease, diabetes, mental health, musculoskeletal disorders and dementia, through advances in biomedical engineering, and

 2) to create new, world-leading industries in medical devices, regenerative medicine, and individualized patient care enabled by digital health, precision health and participatory medicine

 The ACMD will drive medical innovation and position Victoria as a global leader in the fast growth industry of biomedical engineering, securing Australia a major share of the burgeoning global device and biomedical engineering market.